-Whether you are a first-time homebuyer, a renter dreaming of homeownership, or a homeowner in need of home maintenance assistance and training, CDC can help.
-We offer grants, loans, training and other assistance to help you gain financial independence and to achieve your dreams.
+Whether you are a first-time homebuyer, a renter dreaming of homeownership, or a homeowner in need of home maintenance assistance and training, CDCLI can help.
+We offer grants, loans, training, and other assistance to help you gain financial independence and to achieve your dreams.
 We have several programs to suit your needs.

 Rental Housing Assistance